MittaDhanunjaya/rg-devops-challenge/monitoring/README.md

 1. Docker
 2. Docker Compose
 3. Necessary updates for Docker configuration
-4. Edit the Docker configuration file and replace credsStore to credStore in ~/.docker/config.json (I got an error while using Docker Compose for the first time).
+4. Edit the Docker configuration file and replace credsStore to credStore in ~/.docker/config.json (I got an error while using Docker Compose for the first time.
+BTW, I am using Docker version 25.0.3).

 This documentation will be in two steps:
 1. Setting up monitoring solution by using Prometheus & Grafana for our environment.